Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 My top 10 ways to save $10,000 in a year

 There are 100+ ways to save a little money which can all add up to a lot of money saved every month.
-These are my top 10 to jump start saving $10000.
+These are my top 10 to jump start saving $10,000.

-pay self first
+Always pay Yourself something first

-Your goal to save money this year needs to be your priority.
+You’ve decided that saving money is important to you, therefore your savings goal to save money this year needs to be your priority.
 You can’t save what is left after you’ve finished spending for the month.

 Create a budget

-Not just any old budget but a budget that includes the most important line of all – your savings payment.
+Not just any old budget but a budget that includes the most important line of all – your savings goal payment.

 Make your budget fit around that savings payment.
 It might mean cutting back in other areas in order to free up more money for savings.

-The rest of these top tips to help you save $10k will all help you create a budget that helps you find the level of savings you need to achieve your goal.
+The rest of these top tips to help you save $10,000 will all help you create a budget that helps you find the level of savings you need to achieve your goal.

 Related post: How To Budget Your Money When You Don’t Know How

-refinance mortgage
+refinance your mortgage rate

 Your mortgage is often your biggest expense so is ripe for giving you the biggest saving.

-track spending & goal progress
+track spending & monthly savings goal progress

 Knowledge is power and all that.